 Memory Model

-Ori uses Automatic Reference Counting (ARC) for memory management — no garbage collector pauses, no manual memory management, and no borrow checker.
+Ori uses AIMS (ARC Intelligent Memory System) for memory management — no garbage collector pauses, no manual memory management, and no borrow checker.
+You write code with value semantics (every assignment is a logical copy), and AIMS makes it fast by automatically managing reference counts, reusing allocations, and applying copy-on-write.

-Every value has a reference count.
+Under the hood, AIMS uses reference counting.
+Every heap-allocated value has a reference count.
 When you assign a value, the count increases.
 When a reference goes out of scope, the count decreases.
 When it hits zero, the memory is freed.

 let a = [1, 2, 3]; // ref count = 1